Dockerfile with multi-layer dependencies using uv and pyproject.toml

 Conclusion

-approach is the clear winner in terms of speed and image size, but it requires a bit more effort to set up, which results in a more complex Dockerfile.
-I would recommend this approach for large projects with many heavy dependencies such as torch
+The uv-multi approach is the clear winner in terms of speed and image size, but it requires a bit more effort to set up, which results in a more complex Dockerfile.
+I would recommend this approach for large projects with many heavy dependencies such as torch or tensorrt.